 Uses of Personal Information

-Below, we explain why we use your personal information, the types of information we use and the reasons for processing.
+Below, we explain why we use your Personal Information, the types of information we use and the reasons for processing.

 Please note, if legitimate interest is not an adequate basis for collection and use in your country, we will use the relevant legal basis required under local data protection laws, such as consent or legal obligation.